Kunniii/learn-oauth/OAuth 2.0 - Basic Understanding.md

 ## OAuth 2.0 Terminology

-+ Resource owner : who own the data that application wants to access to
+- Resource owner : who own the data that application wants to access to

 - Client: is the application that wants to access the data

+  - Take Facebook as an example
+  - In normal login we ask Facebook for access our data
+  - In OAuth, the application will ask Facebook for access our data
+  - The point is, who is the one asking for data

 - Authorization server: the server to authorize data access for application